StackVista/stackstate-docs/configure/telemetry/data-sources/prometheus-mirror.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Prometheus mirror

 ## Overview

-Prometheus mirror is a gateway between StackState and Prometheus that enables Prometheus telemetry in StackState.
+Prometheus mirror is a gateway between Rancher Observability and Prometheus that enables Prometheus telemetry in Rancher Observability.

 ## Prerequisites

 The Prometheus Mirror has the following prerequisites:

-* The mirror must be reachable from StackState
+* The mirror must be reachable from Rancher Observability
 * Prometheus must be reachable from the mirror **without authentication**

 ## Helm

-The Prometheus mirror is available via the StackState helm repository.
+The Prometheus mirror is available via the Rancher Observability helm repository.
 Configure your helm with these 2 commands:

 ```text
 helm repo add stackstate https://helm.stackstate.io